Please make your donation of $45 or more NOW!

 Your tax deductible contributions will help ensure that families and communities honor the members of the WWII generation this year on the 70th anniversary of their greatest achievements!

-Dr. E. Bruce Heilman, chancellor of the University of Richmond and WWII Marine Veteran of the Battle of Okinawa and the Occupation of Japan, is embarking on a 6,000 mile ride through more than 20 states to promote public awareness about the 70th Anniversary Commemoration in August.
+Dr. E. Bruce Heilman, chancellor of the University of Richmond and WWII Marine Veteran of the Battle of Okinawa and the Occupation of Japan, just completed the first half of a 6,000 mile coast-to-coast ride, arriving in San Diego on May 3, and began his return journey on Mothers Day (May 10).

 WWII 70th Anniversary Commemorative Weekend August 14 - 15 - 16

 Join the growing community of organizations and individuals that are planning events and activities this year to commemorate the 70th Anniversary of "the Greatest Generation's Greatest Day" - August 14, 1945 - the day World War II ended and America began laying the foundations to ensure a better future for their children and their children's children.

 Airpower groups leading way to WWII 70th Anniversary Weekend

 Congratulations to the Commemorative Air Force for its outstanding Arsenal of Democracy/WWII Victory Capitol Flyover on May 8.
 The CAF is mobilizing its members to fly their planes in communities across America on Saturday, August 15 during the Spirit of '45 70th Anniversary Commemorative Weekend.